Tasty twist on your Thanksgiving dinner: savory stuffing recipe with Italian sausage and apples.

 This savory stuffing recipe makes enough to fill a 14- to 16-pound bird and is always a hit, even with kids.
 And when made with low-fat turkey sausage, this is a healthy and complete meal in itself.

-4 Granny Smith or delicious apples, cored and chopped
+- 4 Granny Smith or other delicious apples, cored and chopped

 Coat a large skillet with cooking spray.
 Brown the sausage until cooked through.
 Remove from heat, transfer to a large mixing bowl, and crumble sausage.